Skip to Content

 • Avoiding and minimizing impacts on prime agricultural areas.

-The City’s consultant, WSP, is conducting this analysis.
-Once complete, a Planning Justification Report will recommend the most suitable lands for a potential expansion.
+The City’s consultant, WSP, is conducting this analysis and has prepared a Planning Justification Report (November 2025) recommending the most suitable lands for a potential expansion.

 If Council approves a boundary expansion, the City must then begin the annexation process, which is regulated by the Ontario Municipal Act.
 This involves: